SeldonIO/seldonio.github.com/tensorflow-deep-mnist-example.md

 title: Tensorflow Deep MNIST Tutorial
 ---

-# Tensorflow Deep MNIST Tutorial
+# Tensorflow Deep MNIST Advanced Tutorial

 This example will take you through creating a microservice that recognizes numbers between 0 and 9, based on the CNN model from the [tensorflow deep MNIST demo](https://www.tensorflow.org/versions/r0.10/tutorials/mnist/pros/index.html).
 In this example we will go through every single step for packaging your model into a fully functional seldon microservice operating in the cloud.
 If you are just interested in testing the prepackaged docker image check out [this tutorial](tensorflow-deep-mnist-example-docker.html).